Iapygians: Social organization

+Early settlements

 In the early period, the Iapygian housing system was made up of small groups of huts scattered throughout the territory, different from the later Greco-Roman tradition of cities.
 The inhabitants of the rural districts gathered for common decisions, for feasts, for religious practices and rites, and to defend themselves against external attacks.

 From the 6th century BC onward, the large but thinly occupied settlements that had been founded around the beginning of the first millennium BC began to take on a more structured form.
 The largest of them gradually gained the administrative capacity and the manpower to erect stone defensive walls and eventually to mint their own coins, indicating both urbanization and the assertion of political autonomy.

+Emergence of city-states

+By the late 5th century BC, Thucydides noted that some of these Iapygian communities were ruled by powerful individuals, such as the Iapygian king Opis, allied with the Peucetians before being slain by the Tarentines, and the dynast Artas, leader of the Messapians, who provided military support to the Athenians in 413 BC.

-According to Thucydides, some of these Iapygian communities were ruled by powerful individuals in the late 5th century BC.
-A small number of them had grown into such large fortified settlements that they probably regarded themselves as autonomous city-states by the end of the 4th century, and some of the northern cities were seemingly in control of an extensive territory during that period.
+A small number of settlements had grown into such large fortified centres that they probably regarded themselves as autonomous city-states by the end of the 4th century, and some of the northern cities were seemingly in control of an extensive territory during that period.
 Arpi, who had the largest earthen ramparts of Iapygia in the Iron Age, and Canusium, whose territory probably straddled the Ofanto River from the coast up to Venusia, appear to have grown into regional hegemonic powers.

 This regional hierarchy of urban power, in which a few dominant city-states competed with each other in order to assert their own hegemony over limited resources, most likely led to frequent internecine warfare between the various Iapygian groups, and to external conflicts between them and foreign communities.

+It is possible that the Messapians, Peucetians, and likely the Daunians were organised into semi-autonomous local districts, each centered on a nucleated settlement similar to a Greek polis.
+These districts were typically governed by dynasts from aristocratic families or elites, and in times of war, they could unite under a common royal leader to form larger ethnic groups.